IMPORTANT INFORMATION FOR TRAVELERS TO SOUTH AFRICA PASSPORT

-A parent travelling with children WITHOUT the other parent requires an affidavit from his or her other parent consenting to the travel.
+A parent traveling with children WITHOUT the other parent requires an affidavit from his or her other parent consenting to the travel.

-Passengers travelling to South Africa with passports which do not comply with these requirements, will either be stopped from boarding the aircraft or risk deportation on arrival in South Africa
+Passengers traveling to South Africa with passports which do not comply with these requirements, will either be stopped from boarding the aircraft or risk deportation on arrival in South Africa

 - an affidavit/s from both parents consenting to the journey

 a copy of their IDs or passports; and

 South Africa generally has a mild climate for most of the year, relatively dry, sunny and averaging 8-10 daily sunshine hours in most regions.

 From north to south-

 Gauteng; experiences hot summers and occasional thundershowers with frosty winters.